riyajain03/resume/README.md

 # Resume Project
-- This is made using HTML and CSS
+- This is made using HTML, CSS and Font-awesome library imported using <a href="https://cdnjs.com/libraries/font-awesome">CDN cloudflare</a>